Chelsea vs Manchester United kick-off time, TV channel and how to watch Women’s FA Cup final

 The holders meet the treble-chasers at Wembley in the Women’s FA Cup final

-Holders Manchester United face treble-chasing Chelsea in the Women’s FA Cup final, with over 85,000 tickets sold for the Wembley showpiece.
+Holders Manchester United face treble-chasing Chelsea in the Women’s FA Cup final at a sold-out Wembley.

 United won their first major honour when they defeat Tottenham 4-0 to win the FA Cup last season, with Marc Skinner’s side also beating Chelsea in the semi-finals that year.